Sąd okręgowy

-A sąd okręgowy, translated inconsistently, with variants including circuit, provincial or regional court (the Polish MoJ translates the name into district court), is an instance of common court in Poland higher in the hierarchy compared to the sąd rejonowy.
+A district court (Polish: sąd okręgowy) is an instance of common court in Poland higher in the hierarchy compared to the sąd rejonowy.
 There are currently 47 district courts, located mainly in larger cities; the newest one in Sosnowiec was opened on 1 April 2022.
 Warsaw is the only city to be split between two circuit courts (Warsaw and Warsaw-Praga district courts).
 In 2020, they heard an estimated 808,600 cases.

 The district court serves both as a court of original jurisdiction and appellate jurisdiction.
 As an appellate court. it hears appeals from the sąd rejonowy courts within its territory (known as okręg), There is also a specified catalogue of cases where the court has original jurisdiction, which includes: